Names in Japanese

 This is a catalog of over ten thousand names and meanings meticulously translated to beautiful Japanese Calligraphy: Each name carefully researched with hand-lettered designs by Master Japanese Calligrapher Eri Takase.

 How Can I Be Sure This Is Correct?
 This is an important question and we have gone to great lengths so you can be completely confident with our translations.
-We do this by providing links to several reliable and independent sources including dictionaries, popular foreign movie sites and when appropriate Japanese Wikipedia links.
+We do this by providing links to several reliable and independent sources including dictionaries, popular foreign movie sites, university research and when available Japanese Wikipedia links.

 Phonetic Translation To Katakana: If you visit Amanda (ah-man-dah, amanda) you will see links to an independent dictionary confirming the translation.
-We also show five celebrities using this translation and even include links to Japan's popular Foreign Movie Star Magazine (Japanese fonts required).
-These are completely independent resources that you can use to confirm our translation.
-But we don't stop here, we also give links to the popular site Movie Goo (Japanese fonts required) which show the translations they use - That is three independent and reliable sites that confirm our translation.
+We also show five celebrities currently using this translation and include links to the two most popular Japanese movie websites that Japan's popular movie site Movie Walker and Movie Goo.
+With each name we provide as support information on the translation as is available.
 See for yourself from this excerpt from StockKanji.com:

 Literal Translation To Kanji: The other fact that we stated is that the name Amanda means Love.
 Many times people already know the meaning of their own name but we provide links to independent sites and book references where you can confirm the meaning of the name and much more.
 Here is the excerpt for Amanda from StockKanji.com:

 With My Order What Exactly Do I Get?
 To see, click on the design on the left.
 This is an actual design for Amanda with the meaning of Love.
 You will notice that this is a high resolution image of Eri Takase's hand-lettered artwork.
 The line art is vectorized so you can increase or decrease the size and the line art will remain crisp.